 |

-In figure 1, the time required to compute both external and internal ellipsoidal approximations, with ellipsoids each, for different number of time steps is shown in blue.
+In figure 1, the time required to compute both external and

 Figure 1 illustrates the fact that the complexity of polytope method grows exponentially with number of time steps, whereas the complexity of ellipsoidal method grows linearly.